Introduction

 Begin your Rights Based Journey

-This is a simple self-assessment tool that can be used with both adults and children in school to help you discover your strengths and areas that may need a bit more support when it comes to rights-based practice.
+This is a simple self-assessment tool that can be used with both adults and children in school to help you discover your strengths and areas that may need a bit more support when it comes to a human rights approach.

 The tool involves two questionnaires, one for adults and one for children.
 It will guide you through how to carry out the questionnaires, how to analyse your results and what your next steps could be as a result.